canonical/lxd/doc/api-extensions.md

 ## `metadata_configuration`
 Adds the `GET /1.0/metadata/configuration` API endpoint to retrieve the generated metadata configuration in a JSON format.
 The JSON structure adopts the structure ```"configs" > `ENTITY` > `ENTITY_SECTION` > "keys" > [<CONFIG_OPTION_0>, <CONFIG_OPTION_1>, ...]```.
 Check the list of {doc}`configuration options </config-options>` to see which configuration options are included.

+## `syslog_socket`

+This introduces a syslog socket that can receive syslog formatted log messages.
+These can be viewed in the events API and `lxc monitor`, and can be forwarded to Loki.
+To enable this feature, set `core.syslog_socket` to `true`.